This summary only provides general guidelines. It is not legal advice. Organizations should consult with an attorney on specific questions.

-Knowing your rights as a voter is critically important, especially for those who do not actively participate in the political process.
+Knowing your rights as a voter is critically important, especially for those who do not historically participate in the political process.
 Native Vote can play an important role in getting this information to your community.

 Training of Citizen Advocates and Legal Experts

 Widespread training of citizen advocates will help keep our elections fair and clean.
 With training, ordinary citizens become the “eyes and ears” of democracy.
 They watch for problems at the polls, assist voters, and report irregularities if they arise.
 Election law is not complicated, but it is essential that advocates know the rules and hold election officials accountable.
 A simple training program can give people the knowledge they need to ensure a fair environment at the polls.
 Training is essential for people who are interested in poll monitoring or poll watching on Election Day.
 The rules for these positions vary by locality and must be understood by volunteers.